mattykakesmakes/mattykakesmakes-website/content/blog/brittle-to-beautiful.md

 tags: [Enterprise, Reactive, Browser, Application, Frontend]
 ---

-Have you ever worked on a large or long-lived, browser-based front-end that became a bear to maintain -- one that became brittle and frustrating to work on as it grew?
+Have you ever worked on a large or long-running enterprise browser-based front-end that became a bear to maintain -- one that became brittle and frustrating to work on as it grew?

 If your application has any of these symptoms, chances are you have:
 * Small changes cause regressions